OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Test-FileCatalog.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

-### System.IO.DirectoryInfo[], System.String[]
+### System.IO.DirectoryInfo

-The pipeline accepts an array of strings or `DirectoryInfo` objects that represent paths to the files that need to be validated.
+You can pipe a `DirectoryInfo` object representing the path to the files that need to be validated.

+### System.String

+You can pipe a string representing the path to the files that need to be validated.

 ## OUTPUTS

 ### System.Management.Automation.CatalogValidationStatus

-The default return type containing a value of either `Valid` or `ValidationFailed`.
+By default, this cmdlet returns a **CatalogValidationStatus** object with a value of either `Valid` or `ValidationFailed`.

 ### System.Management.Automation.CatalogInformation

-A more detailed object returned when using `-Detailed` which can be used to analyze specific files that may or may not have passed validation, which hashes were expected vs. found, and the algorithm used in the catalog.
+When you use the **Detailed** parameter, the cmdlet returns a **CatalogInformation** object for each file, which can be used to analyze specific files that may or may not have passed validation, which hashes were expected vs. found, and the algorithm used in the catalog.

 ## NOTES